 Being born and growing up in Los Angeles, Jim Keith is a true Hollywood kid.
-He has worked in Los Angeles as a performer (actor and dancer), choreographer, educator and talent representative for over a decade.
+He has worked in Los Angeles as a performer, educator and talent representative for over 20 years.
 A former Hollywood High School Performing Arts Center alumni (graduates include comedy legend Carol Burnett, singer Brandy and the late John Ritter) and Joe Tremaine Dance Center Scholarship student, Jim wishes to bring integrity and passion to the art form he loves most.
 His comedic style and knack for making dance students understand quickly first established him as a highly sought after teacher in the Los Angeles area and throughout the United States to instruct private workshops and teach on conventions and competitions.
 A firm believer in strong, classical technique mixed with current trends and styles, he was seen teaching on guest, substitute or permanent faculty at over 12 different studios across southern California and judging for over 30 dance and cheer competitions nationwide.

 In 2004 Jim was hired as an assistant by DDO Artists Agency and was quickly appointed Director of their Dance and Choreography departments.
 Under that direction, the agency opened three additional branch offices in under three years; Miami, Las Vegas and Nashville, extending the arm of commercial dance representation respectively to those regions.
 During his time spent at DDO, he was responsible for placing dance and choreography talent in all facets of the entertainment industry including Film, TV, Commercials, Music Videos, Live Stage Tours and Industrials of various kinds.
 He gained TV buyers that included “So You Think You Can Dance”, “Dancing with the Stars”, “Americas Best Dance Crew” and “Americas Got Talent”.
 His represented talent have danced with and choreographed for major music icons like Madonna, Brittany Spears, Ricky Martin, Prince and Beyonce.